themecreek/Headway/README.md

 ## License: GNU V 2.0

-You are not allowed to use this for commerical uses at this time, keep it free for all.
+You are not allowed to use this for commerical use at this time, keep it free for all.

 ## Changelog

+**5 March 2016**

+--*v1.1.0*--
+> Second release and final for now until headwayapp is out of beta.

 **21 februari 2016**

---*v1.1.0*--
-> The app works but live previewing for all the options does not unless you reload.

 --*v1.0.0*--
 > Initial release much to do